Nandaka/PixivUtil2/readme.md

   Number of tags to be used for %tags% meta in filename.
   Use -1 to use all tags.
+- writeImageJSON

+  Set to `True` to export the entire original information for the image from the source to JSON.
+  The filename is following `filename(Manga)Infoformat` + .json.
 - writeimageinfo

   Set to `True` to export the image information to text file.
+This is a subset info extracted from the `writeImageJSON`.
   The filename is following `filename(Manga)Infoformat` + .txt.
-- writeImageJSON

-  Set to `True` to export the image information to JSON.
-  The filename is following `filename(Manga)Infoformat` + .json.
 - writeRawJSON

   Set to `True` to export the image JSON untouched.